Patient education: Complementary and alternative medicine treatments (CAM) for cancer (Beyond the Basics)

 Combining CAM and conventional treatments — Patients who are considering a CAM treatment must consider the safety and potential benefit of the treatment itself and must also consider how the CAM treatment could interact with conventional treatments, such as chemotherapy.

 It is possible for a CAM treatment, especially a dietary alternative cancer treatment (ACT), herbal medicine, or other supplement, to alter the body's metabolism and clearance of chemotherapy in unexpected ways.
 Because CAM treatments are not generally tested for use in combination with standard chemotherapy, they could interfere with the beneficial effect of the chemotherapy or potentially increase the risk of toxic side effects.

 Refusing or delaying conventional treatments — Patients should be very careful about refusing or delaying conventional treatment in order to receive CAM treatment instead.
-A recent study showed that women with breast cancer who refused or delayed surgery in favor of CAM were much more likely to have cancer progression and to die of their disease than they would have had they undergone immediate surgery.
-Similarly, women who did not follow through with hormone therapy, chemotherapy, or radiation as directed were much more likely to have cancer progression or die of cancer than they would have had they undergone the recommended treatment .
+A recent study showed that women with breast cancer who refused or delayed surgery in favor of CAM were much more likely to have cancer progression and to die of their disease than they would have been had they undergone immediate surgery.
+Similarly, women who did not follow through with hormone therapy, chemotherapy, or radiation as directed were much more likely to have cancer progression or die of cancer than they would have been had they undergone the recommended treatment .

 WHERE TO GET MORE INFORMATION